Quick Answer

 - Fewer integrations with third-party apps

-Best for: Trades businesses wanting a wired-in tracker with no surprise auto-renewal, solid UK support, and fair contract terms.
-Good if Vimcar's OBD-only approach concerns you.
+Best for: Trades businesses wanting flexible install options (self-install or hardwired) with no surprise auto-renewal, solid UK support, and fair contract terms.

 When basic GPS beats a subscription